walmav/spiffe-example/simple_verification/README.md

 - Launch a terminal in the blog container, with a netcat command that makes that the standard input is sent to localhost:8003.
 5. The scenario can be cleaned running `make clean`.
 6. A default valid value is provided for the `allow-uri-san` parameter.
 Different values can be provided to the Ghostunnel server executing: `make run URI=[my custom uri]`.

+Note: The `make run` command assumes the existence of the x-terminal-emulator symbolic link to launch new terminals.
+If this link is not available in your system, replace it with the terminal installed of your preference.